Dave Hay

 About the Artist

-His contemporary practice merges the emotional force of Abstract Expressionism with the atmospheric qualities of Color Field painting, resulting in works that are both bold and contemplative.
-Through rhythm, color, and intuitive process, Hay creates paintings that hold movement, memory, and quiet force in balance.
+Today, Hay’s work merges the emotional force of Abstract Expressionism, the atmospheric qualities of Color Field painting, and traces of Pop imagery.
+Through intuitive gesture, layered surfaces, and luminous color relationships, he creates paintings that hold movement, memory, and quiet presence in balance.